 copyright by www.theaustralian.com.au

-However, the notion of completely replacing the work of humans is a long way off in most real-world cases.
-If we can approach as assistive intelligence and seize opportunities to enhance, rather than replace, our skills, humans will reap the benefits of this smart technology.
-Applications of have the ability to empower workers and increase efficiencies across industries.
+However, the notion of AI completely replacing the work of humans is a long way off in most real-world cases.
+If we can approach AI as assistive intelligence and seize opportunities to enhance, rather than replace, our skills, humans will reap the benefits of this smart technology.
+Applications of AI have the ability to empower workers and increase efficiencies across industries.
 A recent study from AlphaBeta commissioned by Google argues that machines will “unburden the average Australian of two hours of the most tedious and manual work a week over the next 15 years”.

 A boost for the Australian economy

 The report also showed the Australian economy could be $2.2 trillion better off by 2030 due to dramatic efficiency improvements across key industry sectors.
-Yet the advantages of are not exclusive to corporations.
-Benefits will also be felt at the individual level as employees in a variety of positions are freed from many menial, repetitive tasks and find themselves enabled to work more strategically, exploring new ways to expand their roles. will continue to change the way we work, building on the technology and skills we’re already using: automating manual and labour-intensive tasks, and allowing more time for higher level thinking, creativity and collaboration.
-Used in this way, organisations will gain real business value from employees by capitalising on their uniquely human skills. complements human intelligence — enabling workers to focus on tasks that require insights and experience beyond what can be built into an algorithm.
+Yet the advantages of AI are not exclusive to corporations.
+Benefits will also be felt at the individual level as employees in a variety of positions are freed from many menial, repetitive tasks and find themselves enabled to work more strategically, exploring new ways to expand their roles.
+AI will continue to change the way we work, building on the technology and skills we’re already using: automating manual and labour-intensive tasks, and allowing more time for higher level thinking, creativity and collaboration.
+Used in this way, organisations will gain real business value from employees by capitalising on their uniquely human skills.
+AI complements human intelligence — enabling workers to focus on tasks that require insights and experience beyond what can be built into an algorithm.

 From specific tasks to broader applications